mosn/htnn/MAINTAIN.md

 * The CI will create a new chart package.
 The artifacthub will scrape the new package and update the version later.
 * Try the quick start guide with the new version.
 Note that you may need to delete the installed chart before installing the new one, as `helm install` will not upgrade the charts.
+* Add the `go.work` back, and merge the release branch to the main branch.

 ## Upgrade components